Phando/Streamdeck-Stonks/README.md

 **Stocks** use the stock symbol.
 AMC, GME, TSLA...

-**Crypto** uses the symbol and `-USD`, there is a currency setting which should be used to translate values.
+**Crypto** uses the symbol and -USD, there is a currency setting which can be used to translate Crypto values.
 BTC-USD, ETH-USD, SHIB-USD...

 In the Property Inspector, enter your favorite asset symbol and let the data pour in.
 It should look something like the screen below.